tlevine/dada.pink/how-much-longer-can-a-third-country-national-can-stay-in-the-schengen-area/index.md

+# Determining how long you can stay in the Schengen Area

 When I search on the internet, it's pretty easy to find out that a third-country (such as the United States) national may stay in the [Schengen Area](https://en.wikipedia.org/wiki/Schengen_Area) for